Skip to main content

 1

-The domed building prominently featured in the painting is very likely the Koepelkerk (literally 'Dome Church'), also known as the Lutheran Church or Round Lutheran Church, in Amsterdam, an iconic architectural landmark completed in 1671.
+The domed building prominently featured in the painting is very likely the Koepelkerk (literally 'Dome Church'), also known as the Lutheran Church or Round Lutheran Church, in Amsterdam, an architectural landmark completed in 1671.

 Uncommon70-80%